z4kn4fein/stashbox/docs/docs/guides/service-resolution.md

 <CodeDescPanel>
 <div>

-Attributes give you control over how Stashbox selects dependencies for a service's resolution.
+Attributes can give you control over how Stashbox selects dependencies for a service's resolution.

 **Dependency attribute**:
-- **On a constructor / method parameter**: used with the *name* property, it works as a marker for [named resolution](/docs/getting-started/glossary#named-resolution).
+- **On a constructor/method parameter**: used with the *name* property, it works as a marker for [named resolution](/docs/getting-started/glossary#named-resolution).

-- **On a property / field**: first, it enables the *auto-injection* of the marked property / field (even if it wasn't configured at registration), and just as with the method parameter, it allows [named resolution](/docs/getting-started/glossary#named-resolution).
+- **On a property/field**: first, it enables *auto-injection* on the marked property/field (even if it wasn't configured at registration explicitly), and just as with the method parameter, it allows [named resolution](/docs/getting-started/glossary#named-resolution).

-**InjectionMethod attribute**: marks a method to be called when the requested service is being instantiated.
+**InjectionMethod attribute**: marks a method to be called when the requested service is instantiated.

 </div>
 <div>